Updated February 2019

-As mentioned here, wafting down the Tarn Gorge this summer with a Chattooga drybag jammed under my knees gave me plenty of time to configure what kind of ‘deckbag’ I felt would better fit my needs.
+As mentioned here, wafting down the Tarn Gorge this summer with a Watershed Chattooga drybag jammed under my knees gave me plenty of time to configure what kind of ‘deckbag’ I felt would better fit my needs.

-Peli cases were too heavy and cumbersome for these sorts of trips, while dependably dunk-proof – or even submersible bags like the Chattooga are too big and too fiddly to seal well.
+Peli cases were too heavy and cumbersome for these sorts of trips, while dependably dunk-proof – or even submersible bags like the Chattooga are too big and too fiddly to seal easily.
 I just needed a 5-litre bag to sit on the floor below my knees for my must-stay-dries and camera.

 Using state-of-the-art Adobe Crayon™ CAD software I came up with a design (above left) and optimal dims of about 29cm x 15cm wide by 12cm deep giving about 5 litres volume.
 Part of the attraction of this project was learning to heat-weld TPU fabric with a small iron.
 It looks so much easier and less messy than glue.
 Or so I thought.

 Before I got – quite literally – stuck in I considered adapting some of the many heavy-duty SealLine PVC roll-top dry bags I have knocking about.
 All I needed to do was stick a zip in, then somehow cap one end with a round piece of something.
 I may well try that later but what I was actually aiming for was a stable box not a cylinder to sit securely on the floor of a boat.
 And fyi, PVC can’t be heat sealed with an iron because it’s double coated.
 With double-coated anything (TPU or PVC) you need to use a heat gun and a roller which requires three hands.
 Or a one-sided seam tape.
 Or just glue.